Filtering header content¶

 options = litgen.LitgenOptions()

-litgen_demo.demo(options, cpp_code)We see that elements inside #ifdef ARCANE_OPTION were not processed.
-However, elements inside #ifdef COMMON_OPTION were not processed.
+litgen_demo.demo(options, cpp_code)We see that elements inside #ifdef ARCANE_OPTION were not processed (as desired).
+However, elements inside #ifdef COMMON_OPTION and #if defined(COMMON_OPTION) were also not processed, even though we would like to publish them.
 Let’s correct this by adjusting the options:

 options = litgen.LitgenOptions()